akumina/AkuminaDev/docs/AK-Headless-Project.md

 This article provides a quick start with how to setup a project for headless artifacts.
 This is similar to the process for a headed site, with the exception that the headless site pulls artifacts from a storage account (or CDN).

 In this quick start we will update the files in the storage account to make changes to the headless site.
+Once the Headless site is configured to point at the blob storage account using the **TemplateUrlPrefix** setting, then we can just simply publish assets to the storage container.

 ## Prerequisites